 If it is difficult to hold down the frame on the tablet's [Timeline], pinch out on it to enlarge the [Timeline] palette.
 Pinching in on the [Timeline] palette restores it to its original size.

 Cel "2" is specified and displayed in the third frame on the [Timeline] palette.
 Cel "2" now appears when playing the third frame on the [Timeline] palette.

 3 Right click the fifth frame on the [Timeline] palette.
-If you are using an iPad, press and hold the fifth frame with your finger.
+If you are using a tablet, press and hold the fifth frame with your finger.
 Select “3” from the popup menu.

 4 Right click the seventh frame on the [Timeline] palette.
-If you are using an iPad, press and hold the seventh frame with your finger.
+If you are using a tablet, press and hold the seventh frame with your finger.
 Select “4” from the popup menu.